Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card on the far left represents the fourfold or mystical vision: still viewing through the previous three, we now add a spiritual element, revealing unseen aspects of the object.
-Queen of Cups, when reversed: The dark essence of water, such as a deep and foreboding lake: Discomfort with the worlds of mind and matter, leading to a retreat to the spiritual.
+Click for DetailsThe card at the bottom right of the circle represents the most likely outcome of the situation given present circumstances.
+Congo Mambo (Queen of Cups), when reversed: The dark essence of water, such as a deep and foreboding lake: Discomfort with the worlds of mind and matter, leading to a retreat to the spiritual.
 The embrace of negative relationships, driven by the desperate fear of being alone.
 Devotion to fantasies and daydreams, to the exclusion of practical skills or the pursuit of knowledge.
 Insecurity leading to dishonor, vice, and undue susceptibility to outside influences.